cmungall/shoge/README.txt

 with the symbol on the left side.
 There are two forms of terminal
 symbol:

-  * [Word] - a silent symbol, wrapped inside square brackets generates a phrase but not an expression.
+  * [Word] - a logically silent symbol, wrapped inside square brackets generates a phrase but not an expression.
 This is purely a grammatical convenience, it does not affect the logic.